RedPitaya/Documentation/appsFeatures/applications/streaming/appStreaming.rst

             Data streaming can be stopped by pressing *Ctrl + C*.

-            The created tdms file can be read or viewed in `DIAdem <https://www.ni.com/en-us/shop/data-acquisition-and-control/application-software-for-data-acquisition-and-control-category/what-is-diadem.html>`__.
+            The created tdms file can be read or viewed in |DIAdem| `DIAdem <https://www.ni.com/en-us/shop/data-acquisition-and-control/application-software-for-data-acquisition-and-control-category/what-is-diadem.html>`__.

             .. figure:: img/diadem_tdms_file_viewer.png
                 :width: 80%